rtk-rnjn/Parrot/extra/tutorials/roadmaps/angular/103-angular-cli/105-ng-new.md

 `$ ng new [name]`

-That’s the default usage of the command and creating a new project folder with name.
+That's the default usage of the command and creating a new project folder with name.
 The project which is created in that folder is containing:

 The default Angular project, All dependencies installed in node_modules folder , Testing files for each components